Clean India - Clean schools

 Partnership for clean schools in India

-of Human Resource Development (MoHRD), and Ministry of Health and Family Welfare (MoHFW) in school WASH programming by supporting their policy and advocacy efforts, along with its implementation, through an equitable and gender-inclusive approach.
+UNICEF India has been a committed development partner to the Ministry of Jal Shakti and the Ministry of Education for school WASH programming by supporting their policy and advocacy efforts, along with its implementation, through an equitable and gender-inclusive approach.

-UNICEF supports the Ministry of Education in building the capacity and broadening the pool of stakeholders (such as teachers, students, SMC members, school administrations, senior officials, and public representatives) to roll out School Action Plans through a streamlined cascade training model that aims to ensure long-term stability of the programmes.
+UNICEF supports the Ministry of Education in building the capacity and broadening the pool of stakeholders (such as teachers, students, SMC members, school administrations, safai karmis/sanitation workers, senior officials, and public representatives) to roll out School Swachhata Action Plans through a streamlined cascade training model that aims to ensure long-term stability of the programmes.

-However, the conditions in schools vary from inadequate to total lack of water and sanitation facilities despite India being declared open-defecation free in 2019, contributing to absenteeism and high dropout rates, especially among girls.
+The conditions in schools vary from inadequate to total lack of water and sanitation facilities despite India being declared open-defecation free in 2019, contributing to absenteeism and high dropout rates, especially among girls.

 There are still unreached populations, sustainability challenges in addition to complementing sanitation access with universal water supply, as envisioned by the Jal Jeevan Mission.
-The India Programme is expected to build on lessons from existing and past experiences while introducing new areas of emphasis, which is addressing water stress and scarcity.
+The UNICEF India Programme is expected to build on lessons from existing and past experiences while introducing new areas of emphasis, addressing water stress and scarcity.